 The presence of thick cheesy white discharge with itching and soreness is a clue of yeast infection.
 However, there are other STD symptoms and infection that can mimic these symptoms.
 Trichomoniasis symptoms and symptoms of chlamydia, gonorrhea may be similar to a yeast infection.
 Therefore, it is important to inform your doctor if you are not sure about your symptoms.

 Some test done during your clinic visit are gram staining and wet examination.
 A vaginal swab is used to collect specimen for testing.
 If candida is diagnosed, you will be treated by your doctor.
-The good news is that yeast infection discharge can be cured.
+The good news is that yeast infection discharge can be treated and cleared.

 What is the treatment of yeast vaginal discharge?

 Yeast discharge can be treated.
 Both pregnant and non-pregnant women can be treated with anti-fungal drugs.
-The drug of choice is imidazole.
-Some popular drugs used are fluconazole, Canesten cream and nystatin.
-Oral medications are not indicated during pregnancy.
-However, pessaries are safe and recommended.
+The drug of choice is an azole antifungal.
+Some popular drugs used are clotrimazole (Canesten) cream, nystatin and fluconazole.
+Oral fluconazole is not recommended during pregnancy.
+However, topical azole creams/pessaries used for 7 days are safe and recommended.

 In addition, women with severe infection may require longer treatment to get rid of their yeast infection.
 Therefore, you should take your drugs regularly as prescribed by your doctor.
-Also, there is no evidence to treat your partner, especially with mild infections.
+Also, there is no evidence to treat your partner, especially with mild infections unless your partner has symptoms.

 How can I prevent vaginal yeast infection discharge?